 Diagnostic Testing and Writing Lab Work Options

-The Writing Lab will have three options for instructors who want their students to do Lab Work.
+The Writing Lab offers two options for instructors who want their students to do Lab Work.
 Please select the option that best meets the needs of your class.
-Each option – with or without diagnostic testing – requires Lab Work.
-Lab Work requires students to attend one-hour Skill-of-the-Week tutoring sessions in the Writing Lab.
-These tutoring sessions are by appointment only and are offered every hour on the hour from 10:00 a.m. to 5:00 p.m. daily, with the last appointment being at 4:00 p.m.
+Each option – with or without diagnostic testing – requires lab work.
+Lab work requires students to attend one-hour Skill-of-the-Week tutoring sessions in the Writing Lab.
+These tutoring sessions occur every hour on the hour from 10:00 a.m. to 5:00 p.m. daily, with the last appointment beginning at 4:00 p.m.
 Whichever option you choose, your students must ensure that they complete the required or requested skill during the week it is offered as the Skill-of-the-Week.
-The Skill-of-the-Week tutoring sessions begin Week 3 of each semester and run for 10 consecutive weeks through the end of Week 12, focusing on a different skill each week.
+The Skill-of-the-Week tutoring sessions begin in week 3 of each semester and run for 10 consecutive weeks through the end of Week 12, focusing on a different skill each week.
 Two skills are covered during some weeks.
 No tutoring is available during the last three weeks of each semester.

-When one of your students misses a weekly skills lesson, an “Incomplete” will be recorded on his or her Lab Work form.
+The Lab will not offer make-up lessons for missed skills/lessons except for Grammar Live @ 5 on Monday evenings.
 Since we will not have staff available to provide make-up lessons, we request that you not send notes by students with extenuating circumstances such as absence from class because of an extended illness.
-Instead, we recommend that you, as the instructor, waive the Lab Work requirement for the specific lesson(s) the student missed during his or her absence.
+Instead, we recommend that you waive the Lab Work requirement for the specific lesson(s) the student missed during his or her absence.

 OPTION ONE – DIAGNOSTIC TEST ADMINISTRATION AND FOLLOW-UP LAB WORK

-All students will receive an inventory of errors sheet with specific skills checked.
-You may require Lab work (a series of tests) based on the areas/skills checked on the Writing Lab's Recommendation Sheet.
+All students will receive a Lab Work Form with specific skills checked.
+You may require your students to attend Skill-of-the-Week Tutoring sessions based on the areas/skills checked on the Writing Lab's Recommendation Sheet.